-Relationship with U.S. Foodservice
+Relationship with U.S. Foods

-In February 2010, our subsidiary, Food Innovations, signed a new contract with US Foodservices, Inc. ("USF").
-Under the current terms of the contract, FII supplies overnight delivered, perishable sea foods, fresh produce, and other exotic fresh foods.
+In February 2010, our subsidiary, Food Innovations, signed a new contract with USF.
+Under the current terms of the contract, FII supplies overnight delivered, perishable, sea foods, fresh produce, and other exotic fresh foods.
 Such products are difficult for broadline food distributors to manage profitably and keep in warehouse stock due to their perishable nature and high-end limited customer base.
 Through USF's sales associates, FII's products are available to USF accounts nationwide, ensuring superior freshness and extended shelf life to their customers.
 This current contract with USF expires on December 31, 2012.
-During the years ended December 31, 2010, and 2009, sales through USF's sales associates accounted for 92% and 96% of total sales, respectively.
+The contract is automatically renews for an additional 12-month term unless either party notifies the other in writing 30 days prior to the End Date of its intent not to renew.
+During the years ended December 31, 2011, and 2010, sales through USF's sales associates accounted for 93% and 92% of total sales, respectively.
 We believe that although a significant portion of our sales occurs through the USF sales force, the success of the program is less contingent on a contract then on the actual performance and quality of our products.
 Other than our business arrangements with USF, we are not affiliated with either USF or its subsidiary, Next Day Gourmet, L.P. ("Next Day Gourmet").